Z Word List

 Articulation Games for Z

-The Z sound is a later developing sound, usually mastered by age 8.
-However, you can start work on it earlier than 8.
+The Z sound is a later developing sound, usually mastered by age 5.
 It all depends on your child considering his/her error patterns, attention, age, and intelligibility.

 Take turns with your child saying the desired words.
 It is important to practice hearing and saying the words.

 - Zoo - Say “zoo” as you talk about animals in a zoo